 - 1. Express gratitude for what Jesus has done for you in the gospel. - 2.
-Ask Him to help you identify areas in your life where you're trusting in something other than the gospel of grace or where you've allowed something else to become a matter of first importance.
+Ask Him to help you identify areas in your life in which you're trusting in something other than the gospel of grace or in which you've allowed something else to become a matter of first importance.